Drug discovery

 • structure determination and refinement.

-Synchrotron X-rays are much more intense than in-house sources, allowing much smaller crystals to be measured much more quickly.
+*Synchrotron X-rays are much more intense than in-house sources, allowing much smaller crystals to be measured much more quickly.
 Our partners at ANSTO operate three protein crystallography beamlines at the Australian Synchrotron (MX1 and MX2, with MX3 due to open shortly) tuned for different types of problems.
-We can provide advice on their suitability for your experiment and how to access them.
+We have access to the Australian Synchrotron X-ray facility through the Collaborative Access Program (CAP) which allows for the screening and data collection for crystals.

 drug discovery